zofialuther/SNA_FinalProject/README.md

 2. Open the `experiments.ipynb` notebook in a Jupyter environment to view and run the code.
 3. Explore the CSV files for detailed data analysis and insights.

+## Exterior sources

+For experiments associated with the Signed Bipartite Graph Neural Network model as proposed by [Huang et. al](https://arxiv.org/abs/2108.09638), see their repository: [GitHub repository](https://github.com/huangjunjie-cs/SBGNN).

 ## Contributing

 Feel free to fork this repository and contribute to the project.
 Please submit a pull request with a clear description of your changes or improvements.